 “Considering Facebook, which entertains billions of users globally, understanding how to sell on Facebook can open up an entirely new marketplace to you as a local merchant, wherever you are.”

 Checkout on Facebook is a powerful feature of Facebook Marketplace, through which the customers get an option to checkout directly on Facebook without having to leave the Facebook app/page.
 Furthermore, without getting redirected to any other website.

-Checkout on Facebook is currently limited to the US merchants, and is gradually being released following 19th May announcement.
+Checkout on Facebook is currently limited to the US merchants.

 The Checkout option on Facebook was introduced in the F8 Conference held in April 2019, where it allows people and eCommerce merchants to purchase, sell and ship the product from Facebook.
 Additionally, being paid off all within the Facebook site.

 To get your products on Facebook Marketplace with Checkout on the Facebook feature, you have two options:

 - If you are already selling with one of Facebook’s listing partners, you can get your products listed on the Marketplace with minimum effort.